ava-labs/firewood/README.md

 to the configured window of changes (at batch granularity) to access any past versions with no additional cost at all.

-Firewood provides two isolated storage space which can be both or selectively used the user.
+Firewood provides two isolated storage spaces which can be both or selectively used the user.
 The account model portion of the storage offers something very similar to StateDB in geth, which captures the address-“state key” style of two-level access for an account’s (smart contract’s) state.
 Therefore, it takes minimal effort to